aplbrain/bossVR/README.md

 # BossVR
 ![Logo](bossVR.jfif)

-**BossVR** is a Python-based tool that allows you to interact with datasets from [BossDB](https://bossdb.org/projects) and create or modify syGlass projects.
-This tool is designed to handle various tasks, including retrieving information about datasets, downloading images in TIFF format, downloading and transforming meshes, creating syGlass projects with image stacks, mask layers, and meshes, and uploading and exporting annotations.
+**BossVR** is a Python tool that allows you to interact with datasets from [BossDB](https://bossdb.org/projects) and create or modify syGlass projects.
+This tool is designed to retrieving information about datasets, downllad images in TIFF format, download and transform meshes, create syGlass projects with image stacks, mask layers, and meshes, and upload and export annotations.

 ## Features